virtushda/DiffTracker/README.md

 - [New 🚀] Automation-only tracking mode for AI/agent or extension-driven edits
 - [New 🚀] Configurable WebView opening position (`current group` or `beside`)
 - [New 🚀] Automatically start recording file changes after the extension is activated
+- [New 🚀] Show workspace-relative file paths in the Change Recording tree
+- [New 🚀] Confirm whole-file revert actions before they run
+- [New 🚀] Split VS Code exclude inheritance across `files.exclude`, `search.exclude`, and `files.watcherExclude`
+- [New 🚀] Workspace-relative glob matching for inherited VS Code excludes
 - Activity Bar **Change Recording** tree with file grouping
 - Recording mode (start/stop) with workspace baseline snapshot
 - Workspace-wide file watching (including external file changes)